carbon-design-system/carbon-components-vue/src/components/cv-number-input/cv-number-input-notes.md

 ## Attributes

-- invalid: set to true to indicate the current value is invalid
+- helper-text: optional helper text
+- invalid-message: optional error message
-- label: the label text for the input label
+- label: the label text for the input
+- theme: optional 'light',
-- value: value
+- value: optional initial value of the input,

+Other standard props e.g. disabled

 ## slots

+none - helper-text: optional and overrides the helper-text attribute

-- invalid-message: Message shown when the invalid attribute is set
+- invalid-message: optional and overrides the invalid-message attribute
-- helper-text: Text to help the user enter appropriate data